renevoorburg/vici.org/README.md

 ## Installation

-To run this on a local machine, you need a database (MariaDB / MySQL) and a webserver (I use nginx) and PHP.
+To run this on a local machine, you need a database (MariaDB / MySQL) and a webserver (I use nginx) and PHP (should work on 7.4).
 See the included nginx config for details.

 In `/db` you'll find sql dumps of two databases:
 * `geo.sql.gz`